Masihdeveloper/Advanced-Welcomer-Bot/README.md

 ![Welcoming to the NEW members in the specific channel](https://cdn.discordapp.com/attachments/970232277437124659/1144625457917071381/Screenshot_2023-08-21_222856.png)
 #
-Add a Different Role to Humans and Bots
+Add a Different Role to the Humans and Bots

 **Humans:**